cyphertjohn/compositionalanalyzer/README.md

 For the simple while programming language, extracting a path-expression from a program is simple.
 Branches correspond to \+, loops to \*, and sequencing to concatenation.
 In fact this analyzer parses input programs directly as path-expressions in `par.mly`.
 For languages with more complicated constructs, like `goto`, a more complicated algorithm, such as [Tarjan's algorithm](https://dl.acm.org/doi/10.1145/322261.322273), is required.

-Once a path-expression has been constructed, we must "re-intepret" the regular expression in our analysis domain.
+Once a path-expression has been constructed, we must "re-intepret" or "evaluate" the regular expression in our analysis domain.
 For the case of this analyzer that means we must interpret the letters of the path-expression as transition formulas, and interpret the regular expression operators as operations on transition formulas.

 It should be clear how to transform a single program statement or condition to a transition formula.